bradmdesign/uMMORPG2D_Instances/README.md

 # uMMORPG2D_Instances
-This is an asset that allows players to create instanced zones in their 2d MMORPG.
+This is an asset that allows players to create instanced zones in their 2d MMORPG, all utilizing only one scene.
 This can be used in just about any networked game in the 2d world, as well as many in the 3d world with some modification.

 NOTE: If you use navmeshes/a tilemap like I do, you'll need to use <a href="https://noobtuts.com/unity/navigation2d">vis2k's nav2d from noobtuts.com</a> or the Unity Asset store.